Learning in repeated auctions: Bayesian mechanism design

 \section{Bayesian mechanism design}

-The historical auction theory essentially focuses on the simplest case: there is a single, non-divisible item to be sold to a set of predefined buyers in a one-shot auction: the chosen mechanism indicates which buyer (if any) gets the item and at which price.
-The seminal works of \citet{vickrey1961counterspeculation}, \citet{Myerson81} and \citet{RilSam81} emphasize the importance of the information structure of an auction system, i.e, the information owned privately by the buyers and the information that the seller has on each buyer.
-This information, owned privately by the buyers, is the value they give to the item, i.e, the highest price they are willing to pay to get the item.
-The uncertainties upon these different values is the source of the seller's optimization problem (otherwise, she would just have to sell the item at the buyer with the highest value, at this price).
+Auction theory has focused for a long time on the simplest case: there is a single, non-divisible item to be sold to a set of predefined buyers in a one-shot auction.
+The chosen mechanism indicates which buyer (if any) gets the item and at which price.
+The seminal works of \citet{vickrey1961counterspeculation}, \citet{Myerson81} and \citet{RilSam81} emphasize the importance of the information structure of an auction system.
+It consists in the information owned privately by the buyers and the information that the seller has on each buyer.
+This information owned privately by the buyers is the value they give to the item, i.e, the highest price they are willing to pay to get the item.
+The uncertainties upon these different values lie at the gist of the seller's optimization problem: otherwise, she would just have to sell the item to the buyer with the highest value, at this price or infinitesimally less.

-To tackle this lack of information, it is standard to take a Bayesian viewpoint by assuming that the seller has some probabilistic prior on the values given to the item by each bidder.
-This prior distribution is usually called the value distribution and it encompasses seller's uncertainty on a specific bidder.
-As usual, there are several explanations on how this value distribution is constructed.
-For instance, in wine or art auction house, it comes from expert knowledge estimating approximatively either an admissible price for a good wine bottle or for an important piece of art.
+To handle this deficit of information about buyers, it is standard to take a ``Bayesian" viewpoint and assume that the seller has some probabilistic prior on the values given to the item by each bidder.
+This prior distribution is usually called the value distribution and it encompasses the seller's uncertainty on a specific bidder's values.
+There are of course several possibilities for how this value distribution is constructed.
+For instance, in wine or art auctions, it often comes from expert knowledge about an admissible price for a good wine bottle or for an important piece of art.